Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_commands_intro/_index.md

 ---

-    title: CFTUTIL  command line interface
+    title: "CFTUTIL  command line interface"
-    linkTitle: Manage the server
+    linkTitle: "Manage the server "
-    weight: 230
+    weight: 220

----
-CFTUTIL is the command line interface for Transfer CFT.
+---CFTUTIL is the command line interface for Transfer CFT.
 The Transfer CFT utility is a program which can be activated in batch or interactive mode.
 The CFTUTIL interface is able to translate Transfer CFT parameter setting commands and operating commands.